build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 ## Identify and avoid coupling

 It's like a fisherman's story, but it's true, I swear to you!
-I once had to coordinate the Deploy of more than 20 services to production only because I added an element to an enumeration in one of those services.
+I once had to coordinate the deploy of more than 20 services to production only because I added an element to an enumeration in one of those services.
 There were more than 20 pull requests in different teams and the order was important.
 A complete nightmare!
 A change that should have taken a morning took weeks to complete!

-That coupling and technical debt issue took a heavy toll and was a source of pain in the Deploy process.
-We could never do that Deploy on a Friday.
+That coupling and technical debt issue took a heavy toll and was a source of pain in the deploy process.
+We could never do that deploy on a Friday.

 Mapping the coupling (even when it's inevitable) and identifying the costs related is an activity that must be done continuously, to allow the analysis of cheaper ways of coupling and the design of solutions that avoid and reduce the coupling.